top of page

 A large fraction of mammalian genomes is transcribed, generating tens of thousands of long RNAs devoid of protein coding potential (lncRNAs).
 These lncRNAs are expressed with exquisite tissue specificity and several were found to regulate key cellular processes.
 Evidence also points to lncRNA loci as risk factors frequently deregulated or mutated in a wide variety of human diseases.
 However, the extent to which lncRNAs contribute to development in vivo and how they affect transcriptional programs and signaling pathways remains poorly characterized.
 Thus, one of the main challenges to understand the noncoding genome’s influence on the fundamental mechanisms of life is not only to determine which lncRNAs are functional, but also decipher how they perform their tasks.

-Our goal is to better understand the impact that lncRNAs and noncoding regions have on development and reveal novel RNA-based mechanisms that could lead to the generation of novel diagnostics and therapies.
+Our goal is to better understand the impact lncRNAs have on development and diseases and harness their potential as novel targets to develop RNA therapeutics.

 Functional Profiling